kellertr/home-away-coding-challenge/README.md

 ### ViewModel

+The ViewModel layer will contain all business logic needed to display view components in the application.
+We will utilize LiveData from Google's architecture components library to notify views of updated components from any asynchronous actions, whether it be a network call or a database action.
+Each ViewModel will extend the BaseViewModel.
+The BaseViewModel will manage disposable subscriptions to prevent memory leaks.
+In the ViewModel layer, we also map a Venue into a
+DisplayVenue so that we only share elements needed by the UI and don't have to add any addtional business logic to our Fragment/Activity classes.
+The
+View Model layer also provides a module to be included into the base Dagger component.
+We bind all View Models using a custom key, @ViewModelKey so that we can utilize the map created by Dagger to inject the ViewModelFactory.

+#### VenueDetailViewModel

+The VenueDetailViewModel will contain any interaction needed to support the VenueDetail Screen.
+This View Model will be interact with the FourSquareAPI when loading venue details.
+Upon loading VenueDetails, it will update the live data object containing a venue with a new venue that has a Venue's URL

+#### VenueListViewModel

+The VenueListViewModel will handle loading a list of venues from a given search term, updating whether or not an item is favorited in the VenueDatabase and building a GoogleMapsUrl for a given venue.
+Upon successfully receiving a list of venues from the FourSquareApi, we will query the venue database to see if any of the venues provided from four square have been previously favorited by the user.
+Upon receiving this list, we will merge the results and create a list of DisplayVenues that will be used to populate a list of venues sent to the app layer.
+Upon successfully merging the results of our database query and foursquare api lookup, we synchronously load a corresponding GoogleMaps static image to cache that will be displayed on the VenueDetails page.
+When a user taps on the favorite icon, we call the venue database and either insert or remove the item into the VenueDatabase depending on whether or not the venue was previously favorited.

+#### VenueSharedViewModel

+This ViewModel will be utilized to share values between fragments; it is intended to be used at the activity level.

+#### ViewModel Testing

+The VenueDetail and VenueList ViewModels have corresponding unit tests that test the loading a Venue List, loading a given venue's details and building the
+Static Maps Image.
+Each test will extend a Base Test so we can override RXSchedulers to use a custom TestScheduler to ensure Actions from RX are scheduled appropriately.
+When testing the view models, we mock the database and foursquareapi implementations and return built responses so we are only testing the viewmodel components in these tests.

 ### Database

 The database layer will contain all interactions with the database that is built for persisting favorited venue's across sessions.
 I chose to utilize